ruthtempo/myreads/README.md

 # MyReads Project

-This is the the final assessment project for Udacity's React Fundamentals course.
+This is the final assessment project for Udacity's React Fundamentals course.
 MyReads is a book tracking app that allows you to perform book title searches, add/move/remove books to/from different shelves.

 ## TL;DR